syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_5/section_1.md

 [Balabit’s Waffle.io table](http://waffle.io/balabit/syslog-ng)

 #### Feature proposals
-We would like to expand the capabilities of syslog-ng so we have decided to create this place for ideas.
+We would like to expand the capabilities of {{ site.product.short_name }} so we have decided to create this place for ideas.
 The following is a template for feature proposals.
 Using this guide you can create a proper description of your idea that is easy to understand.
 However, this is only a guideline, if you want to add more information, you are welcome to do so.

 1. **Short description:**
 Description of your feature in 3-5 sentences.
 Try to focus on functionality, high-level use-case.